artclarke/humble-video/README.md

     mvn install

 ## Windows Build Notes
 Don't do it.
 It's not supported.
-Instead you have to cross-compile for Linux.
+Instead you have to cross-compile for Windows from a Linux box.
 Sorry.

 Enjoy!